All Stories

 He urges all caregivers, whether they are caring for family or consumers as an IHSS provider, to sign up for training.
 “It’s great that the state is now funding training for caregivers,” he said.
 “I’m taking advantage of as many opportunities as I can to learn.”

-CCA to present at 2023 On Aging conference
+CCA to Present at 2023 On Aging Conference

 The Center for Caregiver Advancement is proud to be one of the presenters at the American Society on Aging’s 2023 On Aging conference on March 27-29 in Atlanta, Georgia.
 This is the nation’s largest multidisciplinary conference on aging and brings together experts on issues affecting the elderly population.